40th Infantry Division Slavonska: 10 April

 The 40th ID was battered by German artillery fire during the night 9/10 April.
 Seriously depleted by desertion and weakened by revolt, it was unable to mount the ordered counterattack against the Barcs bridgehead on the morning of 10 April.
 The 42nd Infantry Regiment could only muster 600 men, and the 89th Infantry Regiment only slightly more.
 The divisional cavalry battalion was also heavily reduced in strength, and divisional artillery amounted to one anti-aircraft battery.
 The border units, responsible for demolition tasks on the line from Bjelovar south to Čazma, refused to follow orders.
 Having abandoned the counterattack, Raketić decided to establish a defensive line at Pćelić to hinder German movement east towards Slatina.

 Soon after dawn, the main thrust of the XXXXVI Motorised Corps, consisting of the 8th Panzer Division crossed the Drava at Barcs, leading the 16th Motorised Infantry Division of Generalmajor Sigfrid Henrici.
 Anti-tank fire destroyed a few of the lead tanks, but after the Germans reinforced their vanguard, the resistance of the 40th ID had been broken by noon.
 The remaining troops of the 42nd Infantry Regiment were either captured or fled into the hills to the south.
-Units of the 89th Infantry Regiment, which had been providing depth to the defensive position, began retreating south towards Slavonska Požega.
+Units of the 89th Infantry Regiment, which had been providing depth to the defensive position, began retreating south towards Požega.
 Ustaše sympathisers and Yugoslav Volksdeutsche (ethnic German) troops either ran away or surrendered.
 By 13:30, the hard-pressed divisional cavalry battalion began to withdraw south towards Daruvar, attacking rebelling troops along their route.
-Raketić himself fled to Nova Gradiška via Voćin and Slavonska Požega, during which his car was again fired on by rebel troops.
+Raketić himself fled to Nova Gradiška via Voćin and Požega, during which his car was again fired on by rebel troops.
 The 8th Panzer Division continued southeast between the Drava and Sava rivers, and meeting almost no further resistance, had reached Slatina by evening.
 Right flank elements of the 8th Panzer Division penetrated south into the Bilogora range, reaching Daruvar and Voćin by evening.